- Shortness of Breath

 To provide relief to student loan borrowers during the COVID-19 national emergency, federal student loan borrowers are automatically being placed in an administrative forbearance, which allows you to temporarily stop making your monthly loan payment.
 This suspension of payments will last until Sept.
 30, 2020, but you can still make payments if you choose.
 Click the link above to learn more.

 Story County is the most food insecure county in all of Iowa.
 With the COVID-19 pandemic, we know our local food insecurity will grow.
-In the link below you can find information on a variety of food resources, including food pantries county-wide (and their changes during this time), school district food resources during COVID-19, and other food resources available to you.
+In the link above you can find information on a variety of food resources, including food pantries county-wide (and their changes during this time), school district food resources during COVID-19, and other food resources available to you.
 If you have any resources to add, updates, or questions, please contact Anneke Mundel, Community Impact Director at UWSC.

 The Department of Human Services has increased the April and May SNAP benefits to the maximum allowable amount for current and newly eligible individuals, suspended the food assistance work requirements, and added new online options at Amazon and Walmart for individuals using their Food Assistance EBT card to purchase food.
 Read more here.